About Iris Orsini

 Why Build Nirvana Living

-Nirvana Living is not about quick fixes or one-size-fits-all answers.
+The Nirvana Living content is not about quick fixes or one-size-fits-all answers.

 Professional Highlights

-I’m building a space shaped by investigations and observations of health experiences.
-This initial work sits at the intersection of wellness, design strategy, and systems thinking — to help people understand why their bodies are shouting, not just how to shut it up.
+I’m building a space shaped by investigations and observations of health experiences to help people understand why their bodies are shouting.

 HandyGuide Founder